maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 	Algorithmic Based (Month-Month Portfolio

-7)  Once completed all equity graphs are viewable in their respective month folder
+7)  Once completed, all equity graphs are viewable in their respective month folder
 ------------------------------------------------------------------------

 Configuration